Bureau of Labor Statistics: History

 The Bureau of Labor was established within the Department of the Interior on June 27, 1884, to collect information about employment and labor.
 Its creation under the Bureau of Labor Act (23 Stat.
-60) stemmed from the findings of U.S. Senator Henry W. Blair's "Labor and Capital Hearings," which examined labor issues and working conditions in the U.S. Statistician Carroll D. Wright became the first U.S. Commissioner of Labor in 1885, a position he held until 1905.
+60) stemmed from the findings of U.S. Senator Henry W. Blair's "Labor and Capital Hearings", which examined labor issues and working conditions in the U.S. Statistician Carroll D. Wright became the first U.S. Commissioner of Labor in 1885, a position he held until 1905.
 The Bureau's placement within the federal government structure changed three times in the first 29 years following its formation.
 It was made an independent (sub-Cabinet) department by the Department of Labor Act (25 Stat.
 182) on June 13, 1888.
 The Bureau was then incorporated into the Department of Commerce and Labor by the Department of Commerce Act (32 Stat.
 827) on February 14, 1903.
-Finally, it was transferred under the Department of Labor in 1913 where it resides today.
-The BLS is now headquartered in the Postal Square Building near the United States Capitol and Union Station.
+Finally, it was transferred under the Department of Labor in 1913, where it resides today.
+Starting in 1992, BLS was headquartered in the Postal Square Building near Washington Union Station.
+During 2024, BLS headquarters were moved to the Suitland Federal Center in Suitland, Maryland, into the same facility that houses the Bureau of the Census headquarters.

 Since 1915, the BLS has published the Monthly Labor Review, a journal focused on the data and methodologies of labor statistics.